aws/aws-graviton-getting-started/java.md

 ```
 # Create two build instances, one x86 and one Graviton instance.
-# Pick on instance to be the primary instance.
+# Pick one instance to be the primary instance.
 # Log into the secondary instance
 $ cd java-lib
 $ mvn package